SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

 ACCOMMODATION IN SPLIT

-In recent years Split has witnessed a rapid increase of accommodation offer, mostly private apartments but many new charming hotels and hostels have been opened as well.
-All of them are listed on either booking.com or Airbnb.com but with this abundance of accommodation, it’s not always easy to choose the right place to stay.
-We list here some of them based on the experience of our clients since we cannot have the first-hand experience for accommodation in Split.
-Please check the ratings of each accommodation for yourself and decide if it would work for you.
-On average due to the large competition, the private apartments in Split have excellent reviews.
+Over the last years, Split has witnessed a rapid increase of accommodation offer, mostly private apartments, but many new charming hotels and hostels have been opened as well.
+All of them are listed either on booking.com or Airbnb.com, but with this abundance of accommodation, it’s not always easy to choose the right place to stay.
+Here, we list some of them based on personal experiences of our clients, since we cannot have a first-hand experience for this type of accommodation in Split.
+Please, check the ratings of each accommodation for yourself and decide if it would work for you.
+On average, due to the large competition, the private apartments in Split have excellent reviews.

 Private accommodation – apartments & rooms